 Surgery appears to be the only way to eradicate GI endometriosis.
-Unfortunately many women who have had GI disease diagnosed are advised to have a hysterectomy and removal of the ovaries even though these organs may be uninvolved by disease.
+Unfortunately many women who have had GI disease diagnosed are advised to have a hysterectomy and removal of the ovaries even though these organs may be un-involved by disease.

 It is not helpful to consider removal of the uterus, tubes and ovaries to treat pelvic or GI endometriosis since removing those organs doesn’t eradicate the disease.

-Many surgeons use laser vaporization or electro-coagulation to treat pelvic endometriosis, but it is unsafe to use this type of treatment when the bowel is involved.
+Many surgeons use laser vaporisation or electro-coagulation to treat pelvic endometriosis, but it is unsafe to use this type of treatment when the bowel is involved.
 This is because a hole could be created which may not obvious and can cause serious complications.

 Experienced surgeons realise that excision of the endometriosis with suture or staple repair of the bowel wall is the safest way to remove GI endometriosis.